LoginRadius/engineering-portal/content/user-provicy-data-masking-in-nginx-logs/index.md

 ---
-title: "Nginx - data-masking-in-nginx-logs-for-user-data-privacy-and-compliance"
+title: "Nginx: Data masking"
 date: "2021-05-17"
 coverImage: "data-masking-in-nginx-logs-for-user-data-privacy-and-compliance.png"
 author: "Vijay Singh Shekhawat"
-tags: ["Nginx", "Logs","Data Masking", "Compliance","Privacy"]
+tags: ["Nginx", "Logs", "Data Masking", "Compliance", "Privacy"]
+description: "Learn about data masking in nginx logs for user data privacy and compliance."
 ---

 There are several Consumer/User data protection regulations in place to protect customer data and privacy.
 With data protection act like the California Consumer Privacy Act (CCPA) and the European Union's GDPR improving awareness of privacy rights, many data-driven businesses have sought to determine which of their applications contain sensitive data, where the sensitive data goes, and why data is going.
-As a result, they are reevaluating their data protection controls for employee and consumer data.
+As a result, they are re-evaluating their data protection controls for employee and consumer data.

- Your programme must record vast volumes of data in order to meet business requirements.
+ Your program must record vast volumes of data to meet business requirements.
 It's likely that the application log data contains highly sensitive information.
-Email addresses, URL parameters such as tokens, credit card data, jobs data, Login Credentials, and Official ID Numbers (passport numbers, driver's licence numbers, social security numbers) and authentication tokens may be included in specific log messages. it is important to mask sensitive details such as authentication tokens or credit card info while logging.
+Email addresses, URL parameters such as tokens, credit card data, jobs data, Login Credentials, and Official ID Numbers (passport numbers, driver's license numbers, social security numbers), and authentication tokens may be included in specific log messages.
+It is important to mask sensitive details such as authentication tokens or credit card info while logging.

  A few years ago, Twitter requested users to reset their passwords.
-According to [Twitter's release](https://blog.twitter.com/official/en_us/topics/company/2018/keeping-your-account-secure.html), passwords were written in the logs without masking allowing those with access to the logs to see the password.
+According to [Twitter's release](https://blog.twitter.com/official/en_us/topics/company/2018/keeping-your-account-secure.html), passwords were written in the logs without masking, allowing those with access to the logs to see the password.
 In most startups or small businesses, all staff members have access to all tools, so masking confidential data is critical.
 Most log management tools allow you to mask any information until it is saved in the logs.
 Most of the log monitoring tools provide the feature for masking any information before it will save in the logs.

 ### Masking Sensitive Data in Nginx Logs

  By default, Nginx logs predefined format is combined.
-As you know we can overwrite access log formatting as per the requirement.
+As you know, we can overwrite access log formatting as per the requirement.
 The NGINX JavaScript plugin can be used to enforce data masking in NGINX logs.
 This module is a kind of JavaScript implementation for NGINX and NGINX Plus that is intended for server-side use cases and per-request processing.
 When each request is logged, we run a small amount of JavaScript code to masking the sensitive data.

  ### Instructions for enabling the NGINX JavaScript module